 Saronic Gulf Islands

 Each of the Saronic islands is unique.
-Each one has a distinctly different culture to its neighbours.
+Each one has a distinctly different culture from its neighbours.
 Despite their proximity to mainland Greece, they feel a million miles away from the chaos of modern life.

 Some of the islands here feel somewhat frozen in a time warp.
 For instance, little Hydra has no cars or vehicles.
 They are not permitted here and people get around by donkey.